mtreinish/stestr/README.txt

 Licensing
 ~~~~~~~~~

 Test Repository is under BSD / Apache 2.0 licences.
-See the file COPYING for
+See the file COPYING in the source for details.
-details.

 Quick Start
 ~~~~~~~~~~~